 Named the Ninth-best Recruiter in College Athletics by ESPN The Magazine (2011)

-2013 NCAA Central Region Co-Assistant Coach of the Year
+2013 Central Region Co-Assistant Coach of the Year

-2006 NCAA Southeast Region Assistant Coach of the Year
+2006 Southeast Region Assistant Coach of the Year

 2001 USAG State of Georgia Coach of the Year

-Jay Clark enters his second season as associate head coach at LSU, and he made an immediate impact in his first season with the Tigers.
+Jay Clark enters his third season as associate head coach at LSU in 2015, and he has made an immediate impact in his first two seasons with the Tigers.

 Clark carries a wealth of championship experience and recruiting prowess in collegiate gymnastics, and he has shown the ability to help programs reach the highest level throughout his coaching career.

 Highly regarded as one of the nation’s best recruiters, Clark serves as recruiting coordinator at LSU, and he assists in coaching every event for the Tigers with an emphasis on uneven bars.

-LSU reached the Super Six last season, and under Clark’s guidance the Tigers finished the season with a 49.260 regional qualifying score on bars, the highest final RQS in that event since the 2009 season.
+LSU reached the Super Six in the 2013 season, and under Clark’s guidance the Tigers finished the season with a 49.260 regional qualifying score on bars, the highest final RQS in that event since the 2009 season.